AmeyaJagtap/Conservative_PINNs/README.md

 Example details: Conservative PINN code with 4 subdomains for the one-dimensional Burgers equations.

-For any queries regarding the XPINN code, feel free to contact me : ameya_jagtap@brown.edu, ameyadjagtap@gmail.com
+For any queries regarding the cPINN code, feel free to contact me : ameya_jagtap@brown.edu, ameyadjagtap@gmail.com